dotnet/source-build/Documentation/bootstrapping-guidelines.md

 Now that you have a stage1 SDK which knows about your new RID, you can build stage2 targeting that RID.

 **Stage 2:**
-Use source-built .NET SDK and toolset created in stage 1 to build .NET SDK from source.
+Extract the source-built .NET SDK and toolset created in stage 1 to build .NET SDK from source.
 No need to run prep.sh in this stage.

 - `./build.sh --with-sdk /path/to/stage1/sdk --with-packages /path/to/stage1/obj/bin/arch/blob-feed/packages`